Natural Products, Anti-Aging & Life Science

 Team Members:

-Lead by AP Dr. Sheri-Ann Tan , co-researchers: AP Dr. Loke Chui Fung, AP Dr. Loh Khye Er, Dr. Yue Chen Son & AP Dr. Tang Pei Ling
+Lead by AP Dr. Sheri-Ann Tan , co-researchers: Prof. Dr. Loke Chui Fung, AP Dr. Loh Khye Er, AP Dr. Yue Chen Son & AP Dr. Tang Pei Ling

 Related Publications: